CodexLink/GeM-ESSAC/README.md

 ## Authors

-Here are the current list of authors who is taking part of the project.
+Here is the current list of authors who are taking part in the project.

 * **Janrey Tuazon Licas** - *Initial Work / Project Lead* - [CodexLink](https://github.com/CodexLink)

 ## Acknowledgments

-* StackOverflow
-* CISCO NetAcad
-* Someone who doesn't love us but we do love them...
+Unknown for now...

 ## License